- LIFESTYLE ||

 Over here at the Fabryk, we are just experimenting with writing book reviews, so we don't really have an established rating system like Amazon, nonetheless any book written about on this website comes with a heartfelt recommendation as it was personally read and assessed by one or both of us.
 That is completely valid for the first book we are recommending to you all, The Velvet Rage: Overcoming the Pain of Growing Up Gay in a Straight Man's World, which made me think and reflect on my life with every page turn.

-This is a must-read for all gay men who needs a little hope
+This is a must-read for all gay men who need a little hope

 Fabio gave me this book before a trip I was going on after a long lull of feeling uninspired by reading.
 Nevertheless, this was just the book I needed at that time.
 The author, Dr. Alan Downs, who is a clinical psychologist working quite exclusively with gay men, takes you through the journey of a typical gay man's life by dividing it into three stages: